ballerina-platform/module-ballerinax-np/ballerina/README.md

 ## The `np:callLlm` function

-The `np:callLlm` function is an alternative to defining a separate function with the `np:LlmCall` annotation.
+The `np:callLlm` function is an alternative to defining a separate function with the `np:NaturalFunction` annotation.

 The function accepts a prompt of type `np:Prompt` and optionally, an `np:Model` value.
 If the model is not specified, it has to be configured via the `defaultModelConfig` configurable variable.
 The function is dependently-typed and uses the inferred typedesc parameter to construct the JSON schema for the required response format and bind the response data to the expected type.